ShanaeL29/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is used
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Dan is always the same since it is the argument being plugged into the function paramater.
+The newRoll could always change as its a random number.
 c.
 What is the lexical scope of `newRoll`?
+  The lexical scope is only everything WITHIN the function

 ### Task 3 - Stretch Goals